Lisa-NJ/linux-nginx-php-fpm-vue/note.md

 	- DHCPRequest - The host requests to lease the address
 	- DHCPACK / sends < IP addr + subnet mask + the default gateway + dns server >
 	- UDP Port / Client 68 + Server 67
+dhcpcd
+	- an implementation of the DHCP client
+	- gets the host information (IP address, routes, etc) from a DHCP server
+	- configures the network interface of the machine on which it is running

 OpenWrt luci feed
 	- LuCI - OpenWrt Configuration Interface
 	- https://github.com/Lisa-NJ/luci